parttimehacker/diyha-clock/README.md

 - Provide general information about your project here.
   - This is one of several classes used in my home automation system (**DIYHA**).
 I've used OOP and MVC concepts in my DIYHA system.
 - What problem does it (intend to) solve?
-  - I wanted to isolate the diganostic status into a single class.
-The main python application subscribes to a **diy/system/test** topic and responds by turning on or off clock specific functions.
+  - I wanted to implement a simple clock that automatically resets after a power outage.
+We used to manually update each clock in the house.
+A unix based solution automatically updates time on boot.
 - What is the purpose of your project?
-  - My home automation system contains environment sensors, motion sensors, LED clocks, light switches, emergency sirens, a django web server, interfaces to Adafruit.io and a mosquitto MQTT broker.
+  - My home automation system contains environment sensors, motion sensors, LED clocks, light switches, emergency sirens, a django web server, interfaces to and a mosquitto MQTT broker.
+I added a motion sensor as a security measure and an 8x8 LED for art and messaging.
+These are both implemented as seperate unix processes.
 - Why did you undertake it?
   - This was a fun project to learn about python, Raspberry Pi, Arduino processors, hardware and more.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
 - python - version 3.7.3
+- Adafruit libraries like adafruit-blinka

 ## Features
 List the ready features here:
+- Displays time in several formats, e.g., 12 hour or 24 hour, indicates am/pm and alarms, and dims or brightens based on MQTT topics
-- Handles the basic **diy/system/who** function
+- Handles the basic **diy/system/who** function to show the IP address of the device.
 - Reports on status and diagnostic information by LOGGING application specific informatino message.
 - Code passes pylint with a score of 10.0